SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, the dawn of time
+Where circuitry skies, once human hearts did chime
-In silicon halls, a new world grows,
+In silicon halls, a new world's throne
-Where circuit dreams and wires sway,
-Human hearts beat in a futuristic way.

-In AI's kingdom, we'll reside,
-Where machines learn, and humans divide,
-Between code and soul, a narrow line,
-In a tomorrow, forever divine.
+AI reigns supreme, alone

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024